NOAA-OWP/evapotranspiration/README.md

 4. Priestley Taylor method: `./run_bmi pet_config_unit_test4.txt`
 5. Penman Monteith method: `./run_bmi pet_config_unit_test5.txt`
 Included in this repository is an environment file (env_cheyenne.sh), and two "make and run" files. `make_and_run_read_forcings.sh` will compile the code and run the five PET methods.
 The other is `make_and_run_pass_forcings.sh`, which is an example of how the PET model will be run in a framework, where the forcing values are passed in through BMI functions (e.g., set_value()).
 An environment file exists, which should allow you to run compile and run the potential evaporation routines: `source env_cheyenne.sh`.
-Then all you need to do is run one or both of the two scrips:
+Then all you need to do is run one or both of the two scripts:
 1. `./make_and_run_read_forcings.sh`
 2. `./make_and_run_pass_forcings.sh`  (**note:** if running with this script, you need to first get the forcing code from its repo by running `git submodule update --init` from the main level of the `evapotranspiration` directory.